-Parents/guardians of students living outside of the Ross Valley School District may request an interdistrict transfer.
+Parents with children living outside of the Ross Valley School District may request an interdistrict transfer.
 If the request is approved, an agreement is signed by the student and parent.
-Students must remain in good standing or their transfer agreement may be revoked (see Ross Valley Schools Interdistrict Attendance Board Policy).
+Students must remain in good standing or their transfer agreement may be revoked (see Ross Valley Schools Inter-district Attendance Board Policy).